ten7/handbook.ten7.com/050-how-we-do-things.md

 ## Tools

 Here are the core tools we use at TEN7.
-Take some time to review and familiarize yourself with them.
+Take some time to review and familiarize yourself with them, and [check out our handy diagram here.](https://ten7.com/blog/post/ten7s-tech-stack)

 ### Project and Business Management